 - Analog: This type of equalizer uses physical mechanisms to work, such as sliders and knobs, to control the frequencies.

-- Articulation: The level of articulation is the how intelligible each part of the sound, or frequency, is.
+- Articulation: The level of articulation is how intelligible each part of the sound, or frequency, is.

 - Bandwidth: High bandwidth translates to a higher range of notes that are affected by that specific control.
 Also called the Q.